freemocap/skellybot/Writerside/topics/AI.md

-# AI
+# AI Services

-Some kinda rectangle
+Some kinda magic rectangle what you can talk to?